If you are an investor looking for passive income, buying a blog can be an appealing option.

 If you are interested in learning more about starting a blog, check out my article on passive income blogging.
 I give detailed step-by-step instructions on how to set up your blog, position it for success, and structure it to generate passive income.

-If you want to learn more about other types of money-making opportunities, check out my series on starting a business or my series on passive income streams.
-Also, if you want other great passive income ideas that may be less risky, check out my article on 15 ways to make truly passive income with no money.
+Also, if you want to learn about other great passive income ideas that you can start with no money and very little efforts, check out my article on 15 ways to make truly passive income with no money.